tmobile/magentaA11y/_checklist-web/button.md

   - name: Perceivable
     list:
       - criteria: Is easy to identify as interactive
-      - criteria: Type size is optically no smaller than 16px
-      - criteria: The text has a 4.5:1 minimum contrast ratio
-      - criteria: Color is not used as the only means of conveying information or state (error, success, focus, disabled etc)
+      - criteria: Color is not used as the only means of conveying information (error, success, pressed, etc)
   - name: Operable
     list:
       - criteria: The click/tap target area is no smaller than 44x44px